-Methods: Data search of published studies included Medline [all randomized controlled trials (RCTs)], Cochrane library and hand search of references.
-Studies were included if they were comparison trials of HSCT versus conventional chemotherapy, regardless if they were RCTs, prospective studies with historical control, or single arm studies.
-The studies were eligible if patients had biopsy proven AL with at least one major organ involved.
-Data were extracted on benefits as well as harms (overall survival, event-free survival, response, treatment related mortality, treatment-related morbidity).
+Methods: Data search of published studies included Medline (1966–2006), Cochrane library and hand search of references.
+Studies were included if they were randomized controlled trials of HSCT versus conventional chemotherapy only.
+Data were extracted on benefits as well as harms (overall survival, event-free survival, and treatment related mortality).
+All data extraction was done in duplicate independently.

 Disclosure: No relevant conflicts of interest to declare.